aerogear/graphback/docs/plugins/creating-plugin.md

 ```

-> NOTE: Graphback cli includes graphback core plugings.
-When adding your own plugins you need to run graphback cli from your npm scripts
+> NOTE: Graphback CLI includes Graphback core pluging.
+When adding your own plugins you need to run Graphback CLI from your npm scripts
 for the graphback engine to be able to pick up the plugin package.

 ## Plugins helper

 '@graphback/core' offers helpers for building plugins.
 Please refer to the package documentation for more details.